 East Compton Conservation Area is characterised by the use of greenstone as a walling material.
 Roofing materials include thatch, clay tiles and slate.
 The greenstone gives the conservation area a sense of cohesion and is laid in a variety of ways; coursed or un-coursed rubble, or square coursed unfaced stone, or ashlar.
 The colour of greenstone varieties between soft mellow green to a dark earthy olive.
 Roofs with half hips or gables are both common.
-In later properties, triangular dormers are a common feature, as at the Butts and Greenstones.

-Historic windows within the Conservation Areas are usually casements with leaded lights.
+Historic windows within the conservation areas are usually casements with leaded lights.
 There are some sash windows and some with stone mullions but these are much rarer.
 Both planked and panelled historic doors are characteristic forms.